chrisboakes/chris-boakes/src/_posts/2018-07-29-working-with-the-payment-request-api.md

 }
 ```

 Firstly we check to see if the browser can make the payment, if not we'll throw an error (feel free to handle this gracefully).
-If it can we'll initiate the browser's payment modal and bind a promise to it.
+If it can, we'll initiate the browser's payment modal and bind a promise to it.
 If all was successful we'll call a method to send our payment.

 ```js
 sendPayment(paymentResponse) {